sheosi/lily/docs/Configuration.md

 from IBM after registering an account for their online services, in their free plan you get a pretty good number of minutes per month.

-Also, this file can have map keys with the name of a package, that package will access that map while getting it's configuration, for example when package `home_assistant` asks for `auth_key` this is what the config must have:
+Also, this file can have map keys with the name of a skill, that skill will access that map while getting it's configuration, for example when skill `home_assistant` asks for `auth_key` this is what the config must have:

 ```yaml